Moving to Seville, Spain

 If you are thinking about moving to Seville, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Seville can vary greatly depending on the location and size of the property.
 As of 2021, the average price for a property in the city center is typically around €2,500 per square meter.
 For a property outside the city center, the average price drops to around €1,700 per square meter.
 Therefore, a 100 square meter apartment in the city center would cost around €250,000, while the same size apartment outside the city center would cost around €170,000.
-However, these are just averages and actual prices can be higher or lower," remarked one expat who made the move to Seville.
+However, these are just averages and actual prices can be higher or lower," said one expat in Seville.

 Should I buy or rent a home in Seville?